DIY Lifter - An Electrohydrodynamic Thruster (EHDT)

 The diagram below shows a EHDT in its most basic form.
 It consists of a fine wire, suspended above a sheet of Aluminium foil, by a lightweight insulating support such as balsa wood.
 If a high voltage DC source is connected as shown, a thrust will be produced, propelling the device in the direction of the positive wire.
 This thrust is due the motion of air, or any other dielectric (insulating) fluid around the device, as described below.

-The top sharp electrode ionizes the air.
+The top sharp electrode ionises the air.
 If the electrode is positive, free electrons in the vicinity will accelerate towards it, and strip off other electrons from the air molecules around the sharp wire.
-A cloud of heavy positive charges is thus formed, and the avalanche of electrons approaching the sharp electrode account for the corona & ionization current.
+A cloud of heavy positive charges is thus formed, and the avalanche of electrons approaching the sharp electrode account for the corona & ionisation current.

 In their mad rush from the ion emitter to the smooth negative electrode, the positive ions bump into neutral air molecules-air particles without electric charge.
 The force exerted on them by the electric field is offset by the force of friction caused by collisions of the ions with the neutral air molecules.
 As a result, ions drift through the air gap with an approximately constant velocity Vd, that is proportional to the electric field given by Vd=kE, where the proportionality constant K is called the ion mobility, the highest the value the more mobile (faster) and the less friction is offered.